ugail/eeg-subject-identity-study/README.md

-# Subject Identity Strongly Shapes EEG Spectral Features and Can Inflate Machine-Learning Performance
+# Subject Identity Is a Major Source of Variance in EEG Spectral Features and Can Inflate Machine Learning Evaluation

 **Companion code for:** Ugail & Howard (2026).
-Subject Identity Strongly Shapes EEG Spectral Features and Can Inflate Machine Learning Performance
+Subject Identity Is a Major Source of Variance in EEG Spectral Features and Can Inflate Machine Learning Evaluation

 ---